-QLD Business + Property Lawyers expertise in the law of community titles and property law is asset for owners and body corporate entities or their managers in resolving disputes.
+Our Body Corporate Disputes team’s expertise in the law of community titles and property law is a major advantage for owners and body corporate entities or their managers in resolving disputes.

 Body Corporate disputes typically arise between:-

 - Unit owners;